Skip to main content

 As an almost-49-year-old wanting to qualify for the Boston Marathon this year, I’m looking at a whole lot of miles on my feet in 2017.
 So when this topic came up in a team Gennev brainstorming session, I jumped.
 Here’s why:

-According to Runners’ World, as high as 40 percent of female runners likely suffer from leaking urine.
+According to Runners’ World, as many as 40 percent of female runners likely suffer from leaking urine.

 But I’m healthy!
 You cry.
 Why me???
 (Believe me, I’m right there with you, gal.)